-Student enrollment and management: To keep track of how many students have enrolled in your courses and collect fees based on memberships.
+- Student enrollment and management: Keep track of how many students have enrolled in your courses and collect fees based on membership.

-Quizzes/Polls: Using a quiz tool, you can easily integrate quizzes inside your courses.
+- Quizzes/Polls: You can easily integrate quizzes inside your courses using a quiz tool.
 You can make your courses more enjoyable and exciting for your students this way.
 You can use polls to ask your participants for feedback once they’ve completed the course.
-Of course, polls can be included in your courses at any moment during your course.
+Of course, polls can be included in your courses at any moment during the course.

-Payment gateway support: You’ll definitely want to sell your course and make money with it.
-So, when selecting an LMS plugin, make sure you can integrate suitable payment providers to complete purchase transactions (this option is available in all of the plugins in this guide).
+- Payment gateway support: You’ll definitely want to sell your course and make money with it.
+So, when selecting an LMS plugin, ensure you can integrate suitable payment providers to complete purchase transactions (this option is available in all of the plugins in this guide).

 Now that you understand the distinctions between LMS and membership plugins and know what to look for in an LMS plugin while choosing one, let’s review some of the top WordPress LMS plugins for creating online courses:

-Going through the feature list outlined above and noting them down that are most significant to your course website would be a wise decision.
+Going through the feature list outlined above and noting what is most significant to your course website would be wise.
 If you don’t require all of them, using a simplified WordPress LMS plugin rather than a full suite may save you money.
-However, once you start taking enrollments, you don’t want to be short on essential tools.
+However, once you start enrolling students, you don’t want to be short on essential tools.

 Here’s a quick rundown of the best WordPress LMS plugins to get started: